NataliaLKB/learn-git-basics/README.md

 Before we start make sure you have a terminal open located at the local copy of this repo.
 The same one that was used for the first tutorial is essential.
 Make a new branch called `timeline-practice` and navigate onto it.

-Make a new directory in the project via the command line.
+Step 1) Make a new directory in the project via the command line.
 Lets call it `time`.

 ```
 mkdir time
 ```

-Also make a new file in that directory and call it whatever you like.
+Step 2) Also make a new file in that directory and call it whatever you like.
 A simple text file should be fine.
 After you are done, open it.

 ```
 touch time/newfile.txt